 You will need to revise the fieldwork techniques and processes that you have learnt during the Shrewsbury fieldtrip and follow-up lessons.
-You need to know your specific enquiry questions, how you collected your data, how you presented your data and what your conclusions were.

 - Part A Methodology: Change over time.

 - Part B Concept: Mitigation of risk.

 - Part C also on the concept of mitigation of risk in a wider UK enquiry (mini-problem solving exercise).